Unalaska police are partnering with the FBI as they continue investigating last month's fatal crash on Mount Ballyhoo.

 He declined to get into specifics, but he said those pieces should provide "important" information about "the state of the vehicle" as it went over the edge.

-"We found some things that we were specifically looking for — that I won't mention," he said.
+"We found some things that we were looking for — that I won't mention," he said.
 "But we're very fortunate those things were able to be recovered."

 Ruckman declined to be interviewed.
 He also declined KUCB's request for comment through his lawyer, David Mallet.